Skip to content

 • Properties containing Mundic block materials are unacceptable (unless the property has a valid Mundic report with a scored rating of A1-A3, A/AB only)

-• Septic tanks that drain directly into water courses
+• Septic tanks that drain directly into water courses and fail to meet current regulations

 • Steel framed construction pre 1987 without satisfactory valuation report compliant with Building Research Establishment (BRE) guidance BR113 and a structural engineers report on condition